Domestic Violence

 This type of assault can be either a threat or a violent act committed against an individual that the defendant has/had an intimate relationship with and involves some type of physical injury.

-An intimate relationship is defined as a relationship with someone, including a family member, roommate, child, current or former spouse, or a current or former boyfriend/girlfriend.
+An intimate relationship is with someone, including a family member, roommate, child, current or former spouse, or a current or former boyfriend/girlfriend.

 Aggravated Domestic Assault